aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/public-api/_index.md

 {{% alert color="primary" %}}

 Customers developing their own SharePoint solutions can get access to our conversion engine using the public API.
 This includes all supported file formats and conversion options.
-The detailed interface specifications in our [API Reference](https://reference.aspose.com/) is accompanied with different C# and VB samples.
+The detailed interface specifications in our [API Reference](https://reference.aspose.com/) are accompanied by various C# and VB samples.

 {{% /alert %}}